Envirometrix/PNVmaps/tutorial/README.md

 pred_FAPAR(i="T9998", gm=m.FAPAR, tile.tbl=tile.tbl)
 ```

-which on the gives 12 months of predicted FAPAR, which we can visualize as a time series:
+which on the end gives 12 maps (months of predicted FAPAR), which we can visualize as a time series:

 ``` r
 grid1km.F <- list.files("../tiled/T9998",